fotonauts/activr/README.md

 ```

 The `:humanize` option on entity correspond to a method that is called on corresponding entity's instance to humanize it.
 Note that the generator tries to find by itself that method.

+Here is an example of activity instanciation and humanization:

 ```ruby
 user    = User.create!({ :_id => 'john', :first_name => "John", :last_name => "WILLIAMS"})